-I have been coloring my hair at home for years now, but only in the last year has it started to become more necessary.
+I have been coloring my hair at home for years now, but only in the last few years has it started to become more necessary.
 I will peek at my hair in the mirror or my hair will catch the light in the sun and I see those wiry gray hairs coming through.
 Ah, the signs of old age are upon me.

 1. Hair color is always on sale.
 If you look in CVS or the Walgreens flier, you will find that on almost any given week, they are running a special on hair color.
 Walgreens & CVS often will either give you a rebate on these products or some type of register reward.
 Wait for the sales on your favorite brands and try to stock up in conjunction with these.

 2. Hair color coupons abound.
 Make sure to check your Sunday coupon inserts for coupons and cut these out to apply towards your purchase.
 If you can combine those coupons with a rebate/Extra Care Buck reward, you can often get your hair color for less than $5 a box.

 3. Sign up for mailing lists.
 Sign up for the mailing lists for coupons and tips on coloring your hair.
 Clairol, for example, offers the Color Source Club where they send an email newsletter out with coupon savings towards your purchases and updates on their new products.
 By visiting the Garnier website, you will find they offer a newsletter with updates on free samples and special offers.
 Likewise, Revlon offers a website where you can sign up for a similar type of program and be notified of savings and samples.

 4. Look inside & outside the box for savings.
 Often on the directions page, there is a coupon to take off money on your next purchase.
 Make sure to scan all over the outside and inside of the box for coupons and use these on your next color purchase.